ibm-cloud-docs/iaas-vpn/activate-a-user.md

 {: help}
 {: support}

-To get started, you'll need to enable VPN access on each account that needs VPN access.
+To get started, you must enable VPN access on each account that needs VPN access.
 To enable SSL VPN access, follow these steps:

 1. Log in to the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}/){:external}.
 1. Click **Manage > Access (IAM)**, and select **Users**.